-The Group's real estate portfolio is concentrated and consists almost entirely retail properties of which 85% by fair value as at 30 June 2020 are located in Poland (65%) and the Czech Republic (20%) and more than half thereof in Warsaw and Prague (39% and 16% respectively).
+The Group's real estate portfolio is concentrated and consists almost entirely of retail properties, 85% of which (by fair value as at 30 September 2020) are located in Poland (65%) and the Czech Republic (20%), and more than half thereof in Warsaw and Prague (39% and 16% respectively).
 The performance of the real estate portfolio of the Group may be disproportionately impacted by events or market developments occurring in specific regions of the portfolio or by developments that affect certain types of commercial or residential real estate.
 The Group's high level of concentration in retail properties and its dependency on the Polish and Czech Republic's markets may have a material adverse effect on the Group's business, financial condition, prospects and results of operations.